-The main forms of local transportation within the country include buses, tuk-tuks, taxis and shuttle mini buses.
+The main forms of local transportation within the country include buses, tuk-tuks, taxis and shuttle mini-buses.

-Is Guatemala a family friendly destination?
+Is Guatemala a family-friendly destination?

-Guatemala is a great destination for a family and the tourist centric areas are well accustomed to interacting with families.
+Guatemala is a great destination for a family and the tourist-centric areas are well accustomed to interacting with families.
 Guatemalans are a friendly and welcoming community willing to share with their guests their customs and traditions.

 How welcoming is Guatemala to LGBTQ travellers and families?

-In Guatemala the common voltage is 120 V. The standard frequency is 60 Hz.
+In Guatemala, the common voltage is 120 V. The standard frequency is 60 Hz.
 The power plugs and sockets are A / B type

 Tipping is expected in some areas such as restaurants.
 10% is common and is sometimes automatically added to the bill in tourist areas so it is recommended to check your bill before paying.
 Tipping is also common for hotel staff like doormen and housekeeping.
 Tour guides do not expect tips but it is appreciated.

-Many events and festivals are heavily based around religion.
+Many events and festivals are heavily based on religion.
 Semana Santa (Holy Week), the weeklong observance of Christian Holy Week, is the biggest celebration in Guatemala with the festivities in Antigua being arguably the most impressive due to the intricate brightly colored carpets made of colored sawdust and flower petals known as Alfombras.
 The Carnival is celebrated in February, the week leading up to lent which incorporates elements like masks, singing groups, parades, and street parties.
 La Fiesta Nacional Indígena de Guatemala (National Folkloric Festival) is held in July where indigenous groups from around the country gather and perform traditional dances and music, with a pageant of Mayan women competing to be Queen of the festival.